omab/python-social-auth/docs/configuration/settings.rst

     objects, such as ``email``.
 Set this to a list of fields you only want to set for newly created users and avoid updating on further logins.

-``SOCIAL_AUTH_SESSION_EXPIRATION = True``
+``SOCIAL_AUTH_SESSION_EXPIRATION = False``
-    Some providers return the time that the access token will live, the value is stored in ``UserSocialAuth.extra_data`` under the key ``expires``.
-By default the current user session is set to expire if this value is present, this behavior can be disabled by setting.
+    By default, user session expiration time will be set by your web framework (in Django, for example, it is set with SOCIAL_AUTH_SESSION_EXPIRATION).
+Some providers return the time that the access token will live, which is stored in ``UserSocialAuth.extra_data`` under the key ``expires``.
+Changing this setting to True will override your web framework's session length setting and set user session lengths to match the ``expires`` value from the auth provider.

 ``SOCIAL_AUTH_OPENID_PAPE_MAX_AUTH_AGE = <int value>``
     Enable `OpenID PAPE`_ extension support by defining this setting.